Herbert Hendrie: Works

 Hendrie made the fifteen "superb" windows for Kippen church in the early 1930s.
 He also made the stained glass windows for the Chapel of St Salvator at the University of St Andrews.
 He made two windows for Glasgow Cathedral, installed in 1946, and "probably the largest set of windows ever made in Scotland", the 58 feet (17.8m) high windows of Liverpool Cathedral.
-Among his other works are windows in Scottish churches including St Leonards in St Andrews; St. John's, Perth; Brechin Cathedral; Paisley Abbey; and St. Michael's, Linlithgow.
+Among his other works are windows in Scottish churches including St Leonards in St Andrews; St. John's, Perth; Brechin Cathedral; Paisley Abbey; St Margaret's Knightswood; and St. Michael's, Linlithgow.
 Hendrie is also responsible for a memorial window for Grace Harriet Warrack in Martyr's Kirk, St. Andrews.
 In England, Hendrie made stained glass windows for St Matthew, Blackmoor; St John the Baptist, Aldenham; Haileybury College, Hertfordshire; St Margaret, Westminster; St Nicholas, Peper Harow, Surrey; St Paul, Woldingham, Surrey; and St Andrew, Edburton.